ainhoaL/trakt-logger/README.md

 Netflix:
 Picks up the episode info from the player data.

-##HOW TO USE THIS EXTENSION
+##How to setup the extension
 Register your own app on trakt.tv and generate the needed client_id, client_secret, access_token and refresh_token.
 Download the extension files and add that info to backSeries.js More info on how to generate the ids and tokens in trakt API docs: http://docs.trakt.apiary.io/#reference/authentication-oauth Install the extension in your Chrome (You will need to be in developer mode if you want to debug it).

+##Files
-content.js is the content_script that gathers information from the page DOM to send to the background script. backSeries.js is the background script that handles loging the episode into trakt. manifest.json is the chrome extension manifest.
+1. content.js is the content_script that gathers information from the page DOM to send to the background script.
+2. backSeries.js is the background script that handles loging the episode into trakt.
+3. manifest.json is the chrome extension manifest.